Self-care is about looking after yourself. It requires self-reflection, self-awareness, and the ability to meet your own needs.

 Should I Take A Daily Multivitamin?

-With so many vitamins and minerals in our diet that are so necessary to the function of our body, it can seem like getting them all is an impossible task.
+With so many vitamins and minerals in our diet that are so necessary to the function of our body, it can seem like getting them all is impossible.
 In that case, you may turn to a multivitamin.

 These are tablets or capsules that contain vitamins, minerals, and nutrients.